hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ## Prepare Training Workflow Environment Using Docker
 Follow these instructions to set up and run our provided Docker image.
-For running the training workflow on bare metal, see the [bare metal instructions](#run-training-workflow-using-bare-metal) instructions.
+For running the training workflow on bare metal, see the [bare metal instructions](#Prepare-Training-Workflow-Environment-Using-Bare-Metal).

 ### Set Up Docker Engine
 You'll need to install Docker Engine on your development system.